icopy-site/awesome/docs/awesome/awesome-salesforce.md

 ## What is Awesome Salesforce ?
 Awesome is awesome project started by [Sindre Sorhus](https://github.com/sindresorhus) who is most popular person on  [Github](https://github.com/sindresorhus).
 He created a project to list down coolest of links bookmarked in your machines and organized them together by compiling them at one place.
-Later, this projects caught fire and developers community around the world started writing awesome pages (https://github.com/mailtoharshit/awesome-salesforce/blob/master/dedicated to their favorite technology).
+Later, this projects caught fire and developers community around the world started writing awesome pages (dedicated to their favorite technology).

 ## What makes for an awesome list?
 Read [the awesome manifesto](https://github.com/mailtoharshit/awesome-salesforce/blob/master/contributing.md) and ensure your list complies.